rkierbel/dig/README.md

 With Dig, you can:

-- easily search for one or more individuals
+- easily search for one or more individuals or companies using a variety of denominations (name, surname, common name, company name, etc)
 - view the history of their business formation and changes
-- find information on self-employed individuals and other types of companies
 - access data on various establishments of businesses in France and abroad

 It's a simple and powerful way to access official data about French businesses.